Not long ago a reader commented on the How To Series — thank you very much, by the way — but we, unfortunately, didn’t answer his question.

 Did we say read the instructions that come with your shower unit or kit?
 Good.
 Read them a second time.

-While some manufacturers provide very little detail, most will include instructions that explain how the shower will fit into place.
+While some manufacturers provide very little detail, most will include instructions that explain how the shower upgrade will fit into place.
 Even those that don’t directly explain the process you must follow will certainly suggest what prerequisites are required for installation.

 A good suggestion: If you are taking apart an existing glass enclosure, for example, take pictures of the installation before you disassemble.
 Note how the panels are attached to the walls and to other panels.
 These are for handy reference should you need them.